Ms. Leslie M. Schweitzer President and Chair

 Kevin Haggerty brings over 35 years of experience in financial oversight in the international development, computer software and consulting services industries.
 Currently, Haggerty is the CFO at ACDI/VOCA with prior experience at Institute of International Education (IIE), DAI and Ernst & Young.

-Ambassador Evan S. Dobelle Secretary
+Dr. Evan S. Dobelle Secretary

 Evan Dobelle is the Managing Director of Countable, a high tech company with offices in Washington, D.C. and San Francisco.
 Dobelle is the former President of City College of San Francisco, University of Hawaii, and Trinity College (CT).
 Dobelle offers a bold vision for the value of education and the challenges of building a community in a fast changing world.